 But there’s a big capacity constraint in this system.
 Traditionally, all the JR trains to the south and east – to Nara, or Wakayama – terminated at Tennoji or Nanba, while all the trains to the north and west terminated at Osaka/Umeda.
-Then if you wanted to transfer between those stations you used a Loop Line, the tram, or a subway.
+Then if you wanted to transfer between those stations you used the Loop Line, a tram, or the subway.
 It’s very much like Gare du Nord / Gare de Lyon or New York Penn / New York Grand Central.

 This is great for local service.
 But what if you want to run an express train through from Kyoto to the beach or perhaps the airport?
 To do this you have to switch from the northside tracks (which are geared towards a stub terminal) to the loop line tracks (which are set up for continuously-circulating orbital trains) and then to the southside tracks (more stubs).
 This means fouling basically every other train movement.
 What to do?

 Well, if you were a US consultant, you’d propose a flyover or three.
 Eliminate the multi-track crossing movements, put everything on the right tracks upstream, bang.
 A project like this might cost $400 million.
 Or $600 million, for two.
-Lotsa concrete.
+Lots of concrete.
 And indeed, you might expect the Japanese to do the same.
 Certainly they are no stranger to rail flyovers.
 But did they?
-Naw, they just ran the express trains down the freight runaround.
+No, they just ran the express trains down the freight runaround.

 Both of these trains run 30-minute headways in the peak, so this means JR West is putting four trains per hour in each direction through a weedy singletrack designed for minor yard movements.
 Let’s all take a cab ride and see what we can observe.

 Then at 5:02 it’s under the viaduct that carries all 1067mm JR trains between Osaka and Kobe.
 The trackwork here is so kinky it’s speed-restricted to 55km/h, which is 33mph in direct translation but probably 20-25mph given US tolerances for runoff and unbalanced superelevation.
 Another kink at 5:14 is followed by another level crossing.
-This one has heavy pedestrian traffic, as it’s directly underneath Fukushima Station (no relation to the atomic-explodin’ Fukushima).
+This one has heavy pedestrian traffic, as it’s directly underneath Fukushima Station.
 Then it’s up the ramp to the Loop Line, past ye olde 201 series at 6:47, and over some more crossovers into the center track at Nishi-Kujo.

 There’s also the freight railroads, who are very happy to add ridiculous stipulations for minor service improvements.
 Want to run one Coast Daylight a day?
-Pay for 350 miles of PTC installation and a whole bunch of doubletrack.
-In Houston commuter rail planning this has most often shown up as a 25′ minimum track spacing requirement, which is absurd.
+Pay for 350 miles of PTC installation and a whole bunch of double track.
+In Houston commuter rail planning, this has most often shown up as a 25′ minimum track spacing requirement.

-But beyond these issues there’s also just a lot of intellectual laziness that I tend to think is an outgrowth of the political context in which we build trains.
+But beyond these issues there’s also just a lot of intellectual laziness that is an outgrowth of the political context in which we build trains.
 In Japan you have a company like JR West which is privatized and publicly-traded and has a fiduciary duty not to waste money on limestone.
-In France you have an operator like SNCF wihch enjoys broad support among all political parties and has a mandate to provide quality service at low cost to the public – “TGV is for all,” etc.
+In France you have an operator like SNCF which enjoys broad support among all political parties and has a mandate to provide quality service at low cost to the public – “TGV is for all,” etc.

-But in the US you have one political party which thinks all rail projects are “boondoggles” and part of the secret UN plot to herd us all into Agenda 21 housing blocks.
-Then your other political party has a base that is less laser-focused on cost/spending issues and often more concerned with environmental and social outcomes, which is great for getting lines built but not for getting them built cheaply.
-Finally at the local level you have a basic indifference to cost on the part of local politicians which is quite bipartisan.
+But in the US you have one political party which thinks all rail projects are “boondoggles” and part of the secret UN plot to herd us all into Agenda 21 housing blocks, while your other political party is less focused on cost/spending issues and is more concerned with environmental and social outcomes, which is great for getting lines built but not for getting them built cheaply.
+Finally, at the local level you have a basic indifference to cost on the part of local politicians which is quite bipartisan.
 Construction is jobs so hey more money more jobs.
 All of this serves to increase the cost of providing transit service which in turn reduces the amount of transit we all get.

-In Houston you had Culberson and DeLay waging war against trains and that forced METRO to build the Main Street line with local money.
+In Houston, you had Culberson and DeLay waging war against trains, which forced METRO to build the Main Street line with local money.
 This lead to what is a pretty cost-effective LRT line by modern US standards.
-Among other things they just repurposed an existing 60’s-era underpass to carry trains across Holcombe/Bellaire instead of building something new.
-This results in a traffic lane which is narrower-than-standard and wire clearance which is less than ideal, but hey, it works.
+Among other things they repurposed an existing 60’s-era underpass to carry trains across Holcombe/Bellaire instead of building something new.
+This results in a traffic lane which is narrower-than-standard and wire clearance which is less than ideal, but it works.
 This same sort of creative cheapness is present at the 610 underpass where the space for one track was stolen from the southbound roadway and the other was swiped from the U-turn.
-This again results in not the greatest wire clearance but who cares when you can just hang a few crossing gates over the feeder to warn truck drivers they’re about to screw up?
+This again results in not the greatest wire clearance, so METRO just hung a few crossing gates over the feeder to warn truck drivers they’re about to screw up.
 If you’re paying for it yourself, it’s cheaper to fix an occasional dewiring than it is to build some soaring 40ft concrete thing that goes over the freeway.
-Plus you can always go after Bubba’s insurance.
+Plus you can always go after the guy’s insurance.

-In Portland you had the South-North Rail Line which was to run down Interstate and then swoosh over I-5 on a long viaduct to connect with Good Sam/Emanuel before returning to the surface to cross the Steel Bridge.
+In Portland, the South-North Rail Line was supposed to run down Interstate Avenue and then sail over I-5 on a long viaduct to connect with Good Sam/Emanuel before returning to the surface to cross the Steel Bridge.
 Certainly decent transportation planning; string all your major activity centers together along one line.
 But expensive.
-So when voters rejected the South-North proposal, TriMet went back and scratched their chin and said “how can we build this without a tax increase?”
-And they settled on making it basically 100% street-running including the same sort of underpass repurposing that you saw on Houston’s Main Street Line.
+So when voters rejected the South-North proposal, TriMet asked “how can we build this without a tax increase?”
+They settled on making it nearly entirely street-running, including the same sort of underpass repurposing that you saw on Houston’s Main Street Line.